Mike Hilgers

 d.
 Records which represent the work product of an attorney and the public body involved which are related to preparation for litigation, labor negotiations or claims made by or against the public body, or records which are subject to the attorney/client evidentiary privilege.

 e.
-Records developed or received by law enforcement agencies and other public bodies with duties of investigation or examination when the records are part of the examination, investigation, intelligence information, citizen complaints, informant identification, or information used in law enforcement training.
+Records developed or received by law enforcement agencies and other public bodies with duties of investigation or examination when the records are part of the examination, investigation, intelligence information, complaints or inquiries from Nebraska residents or other interested persons, informant identification, or information used in law enforcement training.
 Under LB 590 passed in 1993, and LB 1061 passed in 1994, this exception does not apply to investigatory records developed or received relating to the presence of and amount or concentration of alcohol or drugs in any body fluid of any person.
 In 2018, the exception was further amended to exempt records relating to the cause of or circumstances surrounding the death of an employee arising out of employment when requested by a family member of the deceased employee after an investigation is concluded.
 2018 Neb.
 Laws LB 859, § 1.

 i.
 A public record is an investigatory record where: (1) the activity giving rise to the document sought is related to the duty of investigation or examination with which the public body is charged, and (2) the relationship between the investigation or examination and that public body’s duty to investigate or examine supports a colorable claim of rationality.
-Evertson v.
+Jacob v.
+Nebraska Bd. of Parole, 313 Neb.
+109, 982 N.W.2d 815 (2022); Evertson v.
 The City of Kimball, 278 Neb.
 1, 767 N.W.2d 751 (2009); State ex rel.
 Nebraska Health Care Association v.
 Dept. of Health and Human Services Finance and Support, 255 Neb.
 784, 587 N.W.2d 100 (1998).
 When a document is compiled ancillary to an agency’s administrative function, then it is not protected from disclosure as an investigatory record.
 Id.
 However, when an inquiry by an administrative agency departs from the routine and focuses with special intensity on a particular party, an investigation is underway for purposes of the investigatory records exception to disclosure.
 Id.

 ii.
 In Evertson v.
 The City of Kimball, 278 Neb.
 1, 767 N.W.2d 751 (2009), the court discussed application of the investigatory records exception when a public body investigates its own employees.
 The court stated that investigation of a public body’s employee is “for law enforcement purposes” if the alleged acts of the employee could result in civil or criminal sanctions.
 In addition, the investigatory records exception only applies to an investigation of a public body’s employees if the investigation focuses on specifically alleged illegal acts.
 General agency monitoring of a public body’s own employees is arguably not covered by the exception.